qiskit-community/qiskit-hackathon-taiwan-20/preparation&installation.md

-# Preparation for Qiskit Camp Asia 2019
+# Preparation for Qiskit Hackathon Kolkata 2020

 ## Things to install